edwardmeng/PowerMapper/Readme.md

 For whatever reason, we want Total to be the sum of the source Value properties.
 For some other reason, we can't or shouldn't put this logic on our Source type.
-We will supply a custom value resolver to EmitMapper
+We will supply a custom value resolver to PowerMapper

         Mapper.Configure<Source, Destination>()
             .MapMember(dest => dest.Total, src => src.Value1 + src.Value2);